Cooling mechanical motion with polaritons: Discussion and Conclusion

-In conclusion, we have shown how to use polaritons to cool MMMs, potentially to their quantum ground state.
-By exploiting the flexible tunability of the polariton frequencies, our protocol holds potential for cooling MMMs in a variety of PM systems.
-The simultaneous cooling of MMMs paves the way for the generation of macroscopic quantum correlations~\cite{Sillanpaa18,Teufel21} and quantum collective dynamics~\cite{TJK24} of multiple mechanical oscillators, which then can be used to explore, e.g., the quantum-to-classical transition and the interface between quantum mechanics and gravity~\cite{Bose25}.
+In conclusion, we have shown how to use polaritons to cool mechanical modes, potentially to their quantum ground state.
+By exploiting the flexible tunability of the polariton frequencies, our protocol holds potential for cooling multiple mechanical modes in a variety of PM systems. {Ground-state cooling of mechanical motion is a prerequisite for preparing quantum states in PM systems.
+The work provides guidance for the experimental realization of mechanical cooling with polaritons, which may stimulate the experiments towards quantum states generation in the newly-developed PM platforms. }